 User stories for API integration

-This is one of several short articles on writing better usr stories with ScopeMaster.
+How to write a better user story for integration.
+This is one of several short articles on writing better user stories with ScopeMaster®.

-A large amount of the software that is written these days is about integrating different sub-applications to create a new compound system.
-Consequently the software requirements will often talk about one system talking to another.
-This software integration is typically through APIs, such as RESTful APIs including microservices.
+A large amount of software nowadays involves integrating different component-applications to create a new system.
+Consequently the software requirements will often refer to one system linking to another.
+This kind of integration is usually about sharing data between the software applications.
+Sometimes it is a true two-way exchange, but mostly it involves sending data from one application to another, or looking up data from an external system.
+This software integration is typically through APIs, such as RESTful APIs and often using microservices.

-So let us turn our attention to writing user stories that are about integration.
-Here is a simple example: a user on an commerce application reaches the address input section.
-They can enter their postcode, a lookup to an external service is performed.
+So let us turn our attention to how to write a better user story for this kind of integration.
+This is one area where I do quite like the examples of Mike Cohn.
+Here is a simple example: a user on an ecommerce application reaches the address input section.
+They can enter their postcode, and a lookup to an external service is performed.
 So how do we best write this kind of user story?

-Firstly we need to recognise that a connected system is another functional user.
+Firstly we need to recognise that a connected system is generally another functional user.
 We also need to keep our language simple and clear.
-There are probably tens of thousands of ways that this could be written.
+There are hundreds if not thousands of ways that this could be written.
 Here is just one suggested phrasing:

 In this case we have generated two functional steps in the user story.
 One for creating the address and another that performs the external lookup.
-ScopeMaster is able to identify from this the two key steps involve and therefore a good estimate of the functional size.
+ScopeMaster is able to identify these two functional steps, determine the functional intent and therefore create a good estimate of the functional size.

-Exchanging data with a RESTful API typically follows a CRUD (create, read, update, delete) or (put, get, post, delete).
-It is important to recognise when defining and sizing a user story that we recognised we are sending data out, and getting a response back from an external “body”.
+Exchanging data with a RESTful API typically follows a CRUD (create, read, update, delete) or (put, get, post, delete) pattern.
+It is important to recognise when defining and sizing a user story that we recognised we are sending data out, and getting a response back from an external “body” (or vice-versa).
 The external “body” whilst it may be an API, is in fact, a type of user, or functional user to be specific.